Muhajir

 Conflict And Resilience History

-The Muhajir community has faced political and social challenges, including ethnic tensions and struggles for political representation.
-Despite these challenges, they have shown resilience, maintaining their cultural identity and contributing to Pakistan's development.
+The Muhajir community has faced socio-political challenges, including ethnic tensions and struggles for political representation in Pakistan.
+Despite these challenges, they have shown resilience and adaptability.

 Diaspora Perspectives